 Progressive Overload for Your Metabolism

-- The descending trigger is a crucial part of the DDF process.
+- The descending blood glucose trigger is a crucial part of the DDF process.
 It’s like a progressive overload workout for your metabolism, designed to stretch you without breaking you.

 - We don’t reach our goal all at once, but rather by small doses of stress (fasting) and recovery (nutrient-dense eating).